 Shop Your Home

-When it came to designing Winston's nursery, I first shopped our home.
+When it came to designing the nursery, I first shopped our home.
 There were so many pieces my husband and I never had to purchase for the nursery because we already had things that worked perfectly.
 The antique bookcase I bought at a flea market in France became W's book nook and storage area for his changing supplies.
 The antique rocking horse (that I loved having in our living room) was now the perfect standout piece for the nursery and we moved our old storage piece in to hold toys and clothes.
 Instead of buying a soothing sound machine, we just purchased some CDs for our stereo and put that in the room.
 If you or your parents are sentimental, you may still have cherished childhood items like stuffed animals or specially made clothing pieces that can become heirlooms.
 Shopping our home saved us so much time and money so look around and see what you have that can be re-purposed!

 Even though I found myself buying way more maternity clothes than I ever expected, I was also able to still wear many of my pre-pregnancy dresses, shirts and sweaters so don't feel like your old wardrobe is off-limits, even if you look and feel a bit different in them now.
 Mix it up to create a fun, new wardrobe.